Alvaro8gb/OS_Python/work/Arvand/practical_1.md

 # Exercise 1.3

-Execute zombie.py
+See Exercise1.3.png

-Upload a photo that demonstrate that the process is a zombie
+The zombie process is the process at the top of htop.